 -

-Symbols of the Supernatural: Witches are often seen as symbols of the supernatural, embodying themes of magic, mystery, and the unknown.
+Symbols of the Supernatural: Witches are often seen as supernatural figures, embodying themes of magic, mystery, and the unknown.
 Their presence in Halloween celebrations reflects the holiday’s focus on the eerie and the macabre.

 -